-Oklahoma does not have a lot of law on the consequences are for asserting the privilege against self-incrimination in civil cases.
+Oklahoma does not have a lot of laws on the consequences for asserting the privilege against self-incrimination in civil cases.
 The law that Oklahoma has comes from family law, in a parental rights case.
 In that case, the Oklahoma appellate court cited a Colorado case and said,

 Failure of a party who is present at the trial to answer questions based on the privilege against self-incrimination raises a strong inference that the answers would have been unfavorable and damaging to him, and comment to that effect is proper.

 That quote says most of what you need to know about the 5th Amendment and family law.
 If you are asked a question in a family law case, and your answer could incriminate you, you are allowed to assert the Fifth Amendment privilege against incrimination.
 However, in your family law case, unlike in criminal cases, the judge is allowed to assume that your answer would have been bad for you.
 “Unfavorable and damaging,” is what the law tells the family law judge that your answer would have been.

 There are other differences between criminal and civil cases.
 Another big difference with potential ramifications for a 5th Amendment claim is in discovery.
 In Oklahoma divorces, child custody cases, and protective orders, each side can send the other side discovery questions to answer under oath, and each side can require the other side and witnesses to appear and answer questions under oath in a deposition.
 Also, usually, these cases involve interlocutory or temporary order hearings, which are mini-trials involving specific issues, such as emergencies.